jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform our society into the Internet Age.

-Imagine it like Linus Tech Tips on steroids.
+Imagine these heroes as Linus Tech Tips on steroids.
 In fact, today's "geeks" are really majicians in waiting.
-Waiting to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
+Like revolutionaries of old, these are the people will attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
 Majicians make modern cyborg makers; they bring on the era of mass-collarboration like Jedi warriors.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
 _An ideallized view of mass collaboration.
 No antagonists or extras, just protagonists and player gods._